 Le Méridien, Saigon – Starwood Hotels & Resorts (Ho Chi Minh City, Vietnam)

 Stephanie Gonzalez collab (summer 2014)

 We were beyond honored and extremely challenged by such a large volume project.
 All work was a combo of photography (by a local Ho Chi Minh photog and myself), abstract painting (SG collab), and mixed media art (SG collab).

 There were approx. 300 pieces created.
 Every (3) 4’x8′ panel made up (1) 12’x8′ wall.
 Each suite we worked on had a 12’x8′ bed panel, another 12’x8′ for the living area wall, and some smaller pieces in the living / dining.
-The public spaces (bars, meeting rooms, restaurants, clubs, etc-etc…) of hotel had various sizes built through out, mostly more panel sets at 4’x8′ (on canvas or wood).
+The public spaces (bars, meeting rooms, restaurants, clubs, etc-etc…) of the hotel had various sizes built throughout, mostly more panel sets at 4’x8′ (on canvas or wood).

 We explored a bunch of new techniques, styles, materials, and color pallets.
 There were so many variations, it was shocking to look back.
 They provided us with color pallets, ideal concepts to stick within, and sizes for all works.
 Basically we were able to throw down using our own style and flavor, but while blending their branding / visual needs.